-Clinical presentation
+Clinical presentation of forearm fractures

 A deformed extremity is present.
 Look for neurovascular injuries (radial nerve) carefully before any manipulation of the injured extremity.
 Plain X-rays including the shoulder and elbow are generally sufficient in acute traumatic cases.
 MRI, CT, Bone scintigraphy are useful in special situations such as chronic infection, metastatic or primary tumors.